Defense minister and two former governors vie for Indonesian presidency - ExBulletin

 Defense minister and two former governors vie for Indonesian presidency

-JAKARTA Indonesians will elect popular president's successor on Wednesday Joko Widodowho is serving his second and final term.
+JAKARTA, Indonesia Indonesians will elect the successor to popular President Joko Widodo on Wednesday, who is serving his second and final term.

-It's a three-way race for the presidency between the current Minister of Defense Prabowo Subianto and two former provincial governors, Anies Baswedan and Ganjar Pranowo.
+It is a three-way race for the presidency between current Defense Minister Prabowo Subianto and two former provincial governors, Anies Baswedan and Ganjar Pranowo.

 Subianto, who is widely considered the favorite, chose Widodos' eldest son, Gibran Rakabuming Raka, as his running mate.